Skip to Content (custom)

 2. Develop strategies and practices for retention of supervisors.

 The primary question to be addressed by this research is: What does a good frontline supervisor look like today and what skills will he or she need for future work, workers, and technologies?
+Some other questions to be answered include the following:

 • What will be the role of frontline supervisors considering tomorrow’s technology, work, and work environment?